chookapp/Bracketeer/README.md

 Installation
 ------------
-In you Eclipse, go to: Help->Install new software...
+In your Eclipse, go to: Help->Install new software...
 Enter the URL (in "Work with"): **http://chookapp.github.com/ChookappUpdateSite/**
 From the chookapp category, choose any Bracketeer editor support you want (CDT - for C/C++, JDT - for java, etc...).
 For example, choosing "Bracketeer CDT support" will install the Bracketeer infrastructure (if not already installed) and the CDT editor support. *It is not advised to install a Bracketeer support for an editor type which is not already installed in your Eclipse (although it shouldn't do any actual harm)*.